SP is now tweeting discounts, new

 But who needs her?
 Here's a link to

-our favorite pashmina style video: Very
+our favorite pashmina style video, from Very Pashmina: Very

 Pashmina has a new YouTube channel.
 Check it out!